What Are the Stages of Sleep: REM and Non-REM Sleep Cycles?

 Address physical discomfort

 Sometimes the reason we can’t get to sleep at night is simply because we’re uncomfortable.
-From imperfect pillows and tangled blankets to more serious medical issues, there are several disruptions that can come between you and a good night’s rest.
+From imperfect pillows and tangled blankets to more serious medical issues, several disruptions can come between you and a good night’s rest.
 Here are a few tips to help address physical discomfort and improve the quality of your sleep.

-• If you deal with acid reflux at night: Try sleeping in the best sleeping position for acid reflux, elevated on your left side.
+• If you deal with acid reflux at night, try sleeping in the best sleeping position for acid reflux, elevated on your left side.
 MedCline’s Reflux Relief System is designed to help you sleep in this physician-recommended position more comfortably.

-• If you have neck pain at night: Avoid using a pillow that is too tall or too stiff and make sure your spine is aligned by using a pillow that keeps your neck more elevated than your head.
+• If you have neck pain at night, avoid using a pillow that is too tall or too stiff, and make sure your spine is aligned by using a pillow that keeps your neck more elevated than your head.

 Takeaways